pudly/schmopera-hugo/content/articles/don-giovanni-at-the-estates-theatre.md

 categories = "Interview"
 date = "2015-07-12T16:14:00-06:00"
 lastmod = "2015-07-15T21:28:00-06:00"
-publishDate = "2015-07-16T07:28:00-06:00"
-slug = "don-giovanni-at-the-estates-theatre"
-title = "Don Giovanni at the Estates Theatre"
+preamble = "Baritone [John Holland](/scene/people/john-holland/) wrote me recently from Prague, Czech Republic (one of my favourite cities).
+He was there until recently as part of the [Prague Summer Nights Young Artist Music Festival](/scene/companies/prague-summer-nights/), singing Masetto in *Don Giovanni*.
+John got to go to a beautiful city to sing in a masterpiece opera, in a production directed by the formidable [Sherrill Milnes](/scene/people/sherrill-milnes/); best of all he got to do it in the Estates Theatre, where Mozart conducted the premiere performance of *Giovanni*.
+I made sure to visit the theatre during my own travels to Prague (with buddy and fellow [blogger](http://www.ragstoreasonable.com/), [Christopher Enns](/scene/people/christopher-enns/)), and I remember imagining Mozart walking the same streets on his way to opening night.
+I was so glad John reached out to tell me about his historically overflowing operatic experience." publishDate = "2015-07-16T07:28:00-06:00" short_description = "Baritone John Holland wrote me recently from Prague, Czech Republic (one of my favourite cities).
+He was there until recently as part of the Prague Summer Nights Young Artist Music Festival, singing Masetto in Don Giovanni.
+Sure, John got to go to a beautiful city to sing in a masterpiece opera, but he got to do it in the Estates Theatre, where Mozart conducted the premiere performance of Giovanni." slug = "don-giovanni-at-the-estates-theatre" title = "Don Giovanni at the Estates Theatre"
 +++